deeanalyst/Drosera-Network/update-to-hoodi.md

 <img width="739" height="239" alt="image" src="https://github.com/user-attachments/assets/7f49ca60-f9ff-4316-90f6-f9c763486ad1" />

-`address` is your new trap address on Hoodie network.
-Let's add it to the trap config
+* `address` is your new trap address on Hoodie network.
+Let's add it to the trap config.
+* You can check your Trap address on Hoodi testnet here: https://app.drosera.io/

 ---